galexrt/galexrt.github.io/content/projects/_index.md

 These are some of the projects I have worked, working on and / or created:

+## Employments

+### Koor Technologies, Inc. - Founding Engineer

+I'm working as a Founding Engineer at Koor Technologies, Inc. An open source company which has been funded by Open Core Ventures.
+More to come soon!

+### Cloudical - DevOps Engineer

+I have worked at Cloudical Deutschland GmbH for over 3 years.
+In that time I have worked at several customer projects, ranging from the automotive industry to finance and startups.
+I helped Cloudical's customer succeed in their adventures into container technologies and the problems that can arise from these technologies.

+### 1&1 Mail & Media Development & Technology GmbH - Junior System Administrator

+I have mainly worked on development and administration of Kubernetes clusters for applications.
+Besides containers, we have maintained automation services, such as GitLab, GoCD, Puppet, Vault, etc.
+To keep the infrastructure we provide monitored we used Golang, to develop Prometheus exporters, e.g., https://github.com/galexrt/dellhw_exporter/.

 ## Open Source Projects

 ### Rook.io Project - Maintainer